Samuel Birch (Egyptologist): Biography

 Birch was the son of a rector at St Mary Woolnoth, London.
 He was educated at Merchant Taylors' School.
 From an early age, his manifest tendency to the study of out-of-the-way subjects well suited his later interest in archaeology.
-After brief employment in the Record Office, he obtained, in 1836, an appointment to the antiquities department of the British Museum.
-The appointment was due to his knowledge of Chinese, which was unusual at that time.
-He soon broadened his research to Egyptian.
+After brief employment in the Record Office, in 1836 he got a job working at the antiquities department of the British Museum.
+He was 23 years old at the time, and was employed because he could read Chinese, which was unusual at that time.He soon broadened his research to Egyptian.
 When the cumbrous department came to be divided, he was appointed to head the Egyptian and Assyrian branch.

 In the latter language he had assistance, but for many years there was only one other person in the institution, in a different department, who knew anything of ancient Egyptian.
 The entire arrangement of the department devolved upon Birch.
 He found time nevertheless for Egyptological work of the highest value, including a hieroglyphical grammar and dictionary, translations of The Book of the Dead and papyrus Harris I, and numerous catalogues and guides.